Code-Institute-Submissions/molacuizine/README.md

 11. During form testing it was noticed that incorrect phone format could be applied to the UserProfile phone number field without raising an error.
 Research was peformed and django [RegexValidators](#https://docs.djangoproject.com/en/3.1/ref/validators/#regexvalidator) were used.
 This permitted the use of regex for correct number formatting while raising an error which could be displayed to the user.

+12. When the store status was changed the django message system would not always send a success message.
+This error was left as such since the store status banner would always update to the correct statement, hence providing sufficient evidence that the store status had effectively changed.

 # DEPLOYMENT